yabacici/socialnetwork/README.md

 ## Overview

-The Social Network is a fullstack project on which users can sign up, say a little about themselves, become friends with other users, and chat with them .
+The Social Network is a fullstack project on which users can sign up, say a little about themselves, become friends with other users, and chat with them.
 This is a single-page application made with React.

 I created a MUSIC SOCIAL NETWORK where users can look for other music lovers to create a band, make music together or simply share their passion.